cduruk/cduruk.github.com/_posts/2012-12-30-progress-of-happiness.md

 While that phrase itself sounds "deep" and thoughtful enough to be universally true, it's also worth noting on as a side note that the "pursuit of happiness" is replaced with "property" in the U.S. Constitution and "security of person" in the Universal Declaration of Human Rights.

-But going back to pursuit of happiness; while the scientific literature about happiness is full of examples of what *can* actually make us happy, we seem to be willfully ignorant of even the smallest things that can bring incredible joy; things like setting a high goal and doing whatever it takes to achieve it.
+But going back to pursuit of happiness; while the scientific literature about happiness is full of examples of what *can* actually make us happy, we seem to be willfully ignorant of even the smallest things that can bring us incredible joy; things like setting a high goal and doing whatever it takes to achieve it.

 As I mentioned; that time I made it up the hill was such a happy, joyous moment for me that I immediately list that as one of my "happiest moments in my life" whenever somebody asks that question.
+And while enumarating life experiences and talking in superlatives is vain and juvenile but there aren't many times in my life where I felt as much accomplished, and proud, yet peaceful in my life.

+Of course, there are many, many other ways to be happy.

-And interestingly enough, the other time I can immediately recall being that happy, so happy that I was speechless and tearful, again includes a similar breathtaking view of gorgeous city but in the company of a woman I held very, very close to my heart.
+Interestingly enough, the other time I can immediately recall being that happy, so happy that I was speechless and tearful, again includes a similar breathtaking view of a gorgeous city but in the company of a woman I held very close to my heart.

 Here is to all of you finding your happiness in 2013.